About Beloved Community Circles

 So glad you’re interested in learning more about the initiative!
 Here are a couple of ways to get started.

-You are welcome to begin the process of starting a Circle before participating in our training.
+You are welcome to begin the process of starting a Circle even before participating in the annual onboarding training.
 Begin by identifying one or two friends with whom you can imagine committing to regular gatherings to practice, check in, and take action together.
 The handbook has suggested guidelines to set up a structure for your meetings, actions, and progress evaluation.

 Meet Our Core Team